Skip to main content

 IncluVoice™

-AI-powered communication support tool for nonverbal and minimally verbal learners.
-Predictive symbol sequencing reduces cognitive load and accelerates functional communication.
+AI-assisted communication support for nonverbal and minimally verbal learners.
+Predictive symbol sequencing (constrained transformer reranking over a fixed motor-plan vocabulary) reduces cognitive load and accelerates functional communication.
+Motor-plan positions are immutable; AI augments, never overrides.

 IncluRegulate™